pastly/cookerpoker/docs/game-log-plans.md

 to this function call GameInProgress will append a new type of log item to its log `Reveal(PlayerId, [Card; 2])`.
 The cards will come from GameInProgress's pocket map in memory in order to not have to trust the caller.

+### How `PocketsDealt` is addressed

+It no longer exists.  `PocketDealt(_)` replaces it.
+The database or textual log files never have this event written to them.
+Players only receive their own PocketDealt log items.

+### How not recording logs is addressed

+GameInProgress is modified to record logs instead of returning the latest log items.